Things that crossed the line for me

 Social Isolation

 This is a big one that often goes unnoticed or justified, just like jealousy.
 When a partner is constantly trying to take you away from your friends or family, they are trying to isolate you from your support network.
-My ex-boyfriend would take any excuse to come see me – we didn’t go to the same high school, so that meant I always had to hang out with him before and after school since he “didn’t get to see me during the day.”
-He would make it seem like he did this because he “loved me so much he couldn’t stand to be apart,” but it was clear that he was simply trying to control my time.
-During the school day, he would constantly text me, and if I didn’t reply quickly enough, he would get angry that I wasn’t paying enough attention to him.
+My ex-boyfriend would take any excuse to come see me.
+Since we didn’t go to the same high school, he insisted I hang out with him before and after school.
+He would say:

 This became a problem when my friends began to notice that I was always either with him or glued to my phone texting him.
-And when my ex caught wind that my friends were annoyed that he was hogging my time, he started spinning crazy stories about how they were bad friends for wanting to take me away from our relationship, and started to tell me who I could and couldn’t hang out with.
+And when my ex caught wind that my friends were annoyed that he was hogging my time, he started spinning crazy stories about how they were bad friends for wanting to take me away from our relationship.
+He also started to tell me who I could and couldn’t hang out with.
 Any male friends I had were totally off-limits, and even female friends who had brothers were off-limits.
 He would get angry if I made plans with a friend without telling him, and then he would tell me to cancel those plans and hang out with him instead.
 He successfully distanced me from my friends, which was devastating when the abuse got worse, and I desperately needed a stronger support network.

 Isolating a partner from their friends and family crosses the line.